-It belongs to the family Asteraceae and it originates from central America but it is widespread all over the world as one of the most common plants to decorate balconies.
+Bidens is a genus in the family Asteraceae and it originates from central America.
+It is widespread all over the world as one of the most common plants used for decorating balconies.
 It is a perennial plant but it is cultivate as an annual one.
 It looks like a shrub with thin and green/grayish leaves.
-It is completely covered by the head shape classic flowers (small stars) with five golden yellow petals; it needs full sunlight and it dies at the first cold during the winter.
+It is completely covered by typically star-shaped flowers with yellow petals; it needs full sunlight and it dies when temperatures start dropping at the beginning of winter.

 March, April, May

 Autumn, Spring, Summer